|

 ||

-Working from a rural workshop on the Sharpham estate on the banks of the river Dart, I have been making bespoke furniture since 1986.
+Working from a rural workshop in Devon, I have been designing and making bespoke furniture for more than thirty years.
 I undertake projects varying in size from the lectern at Dartington great hall to a fitted kitchen in English oak with thirty two drawers and thirty doors.

 ||